-- Fifteen semester hours of studio work in art in the areas of painting, 3. ceramics, sculpture, and special studio selected in consultation with the major art professor.
+3. Fifteen semester hours of studio art

+Selected in consultation with a graduate faculty advisor.
 Student must have a concentration of nine semester hours in one of these areas.
-Six of these may be earned in ART 6563 Thesis I and ART 6564 - In their last semester of enrollment, candidates for the M.Ed.-Art must 4. satisfactorily complete comprehensive exams with a supporting exhibit.
+Six of these may be earned in ART 6563 - Studio Thesis I and ART 6564 - Studio Thesis II.

+4. In their last semester of enrollment:

+Candidates for the M.Ed.-Art must satisfactorily complete comprehensive exams with a supporting exhibit.
 If judged unsatisfactory, all or part of the oral examination may be retaken once in the following semester or summer term.